Manufacturing ERP Systems Don’t Do What You Think They Do

 The problem with this information is that is not acted upon in a timely manner.
 Often reports are created for the entire day at the end of the shift or the following morning.
 There aren’t automatic or real-time reports.

-This means that pivotal information about downtime or system/user errors doesn’t make it to the floor managers until the next time a report is run.
+This means that pivotal information about downtime, scrap, or system/user errors doesn’t make it to the floor managers until the next time a report is run.
 Which, for many manufacturers could be days or even weeks.

 When there are issues found in these reports, it is not typically addressed within an actionable time frame; it becomes an after-thought or something that will be addressed at the next managers meeting.

 Adapting to Disruptions Immediately

 Your analytics need to be able to report and adapt to what is happening immediately.
 If the concern within a certain department has been product loss, viewing information on the machines at the moment can tell managers what has actually been produced and compare it to an hourly target with easy to decipher gauges or graphs (rather than spreadsheets or raw numbers).

 You’re not going to get this out of your ERP system.